 1 cup buttermilk

-1/2 cup roasted pistachios
+1/2 cup toasted pistachios (salted or unsalted)

 2 tsp coarse sugar, for topping